bvargo/katirc/README.md

 you would in any IRC channel.
 KatIRC automatically translates between Katō mentions and IRC nicknames, which most clients will treat as a mention.

+In order to prevent false matches, such as in URLs, the nickname must be proceeded by a space (or be the first word) and  must be followed by a punctuation character (or be the last word).
+In addition, a proceeding @ character, e.g. @nick, is allowed, and will be converted automatically.

 @Everybody mentions are not supported at the moment.

 ## Missing Features